alistairgrom/alistairgrom/README.md

 ## What I'm learning

-I'm currently spending time expanding my knowledge of Golang for API development and exploring AI workflows to enhance developer experience across Reply.
+I'm currently spending time expanding my knowledge of Golang for API development and creating AI workflows to enhance developer experience across Reply.

 ---